JuliaGraphics/Luxor.jl/docs/src/tutorial.md

 2. What would happen if the translation was `translate(150, 0)` rather than `translate(0, -150)`?

-3. What would happen if you translated each egg before you rotated the drawing environment?
+3. What would happen if you translated each egg *before* you rotated the drawing environment?

+Some useful tools for investigating the important aspects of coordinates and transformations include:

+- `axes()` to draw the current x and y axes
+- `getrotation()` to get the current rotation
+- `getscale()` to get the current scale

+## Polyeggs

 As well as stroke and fill actions, you can use the path as a clipping region (`:clip`), or as the basis for more shape shifting.

-## Polyeggs

 The `egg()` function creates a path and lets you apply an action to it.
 It's also possible to convert the path into a polygon (an array of points), which lets you do more things with it.
 The following code converts the egg's path into a polygon, and then moves every other point of the polygon halfway towards the centroid.